Ocean Eleven is situated at the coast of Hermanus in South Africa.

 Ocean Eleven: Our full report

 Leading from the lounge is the breakfast room, which has dark teak floors and tall windows on two sides looking out over the pool and the ocean beyond.
 With its white walls, white wicker chairs and white tablecloths, it is a beautifully light spot to have breakfast and admire the scenery.

-Doors from the breakfast room lead onto the pool deck with comfy loungers which afford sweeping views towards Hermanus and across Walker Bay.
+Doors from the breakfast room lead onto a deck by the swimming pool, where comfy loungers afford sweeping views towards Hermanus and across Walker Bay.

-There are three standard rooms at Ocean Eleven, all of which are situated on the ground floor.
-Two of these are in the converted main house with all the original features.
-They lead out onto their own small section of garden, which has two lounge chairs with foot stools and stunning views across the bay.
-The third room is in the newer extension beside the pool, and has French doors that open out onto the pool deck – making it not very private.
+- Three standard rooms are situated on the ground floor.
+Two of these are in the main house with all the original features, and lead out onto their own small section of garden, which has two lounge chairs with foot stools and stunning views across the bay.
+The third room is in the newer extension beside the pool, and has french doors that open out onto the pool deck – so is not very private.
 These three rooms have a shower but no bath.

-The five deluxe rooms at Ocean Eleven are all slightly different, are a bit larger than the standard rooms, and have a bath and shower.
-Three of them are beside the pool - the two upstairs have a balcony and the third one downstairs with doors leading onto the pool deck and is not very private.
-The two other deluxe rooms are garden rooms, one upstairs with a private balcony overlooking the garden and ocean and the fifth is downstairs with a walk-in dressing room and its own small section of garden.
+- Five ‘deluxe’ rooms are a bit larger than the standard rooms, and have a bath and shower.
+All are slightly different.
+Three of them are beside the pool: two upstairs have a balcony, and a third downstairs has doors leading onto the pool deck, so is not very private.
+Of the other two deluxe rooms, one is upstairs with a private balcony overlooking the garden and ocean, and the other downstairs with a walk-in dressing room and its own small section of garden.

-There are two large suites which can be found in the loft of the old house and both having air-conditioning and a bath and separate shower.
-The honeymoon suite has a bath with a view over the bay and the second suite can take a third person on the sleeper couch.
+- Two large suites in the loft of the old houseboth have air conditioning and a bath and separate shower.
+The honeymoon suite has a bath with a view over the bay and the second suite,also with sea views, can take a third person on the sleeper couch.

-There is a lovely pool at Ocean Eleven with loungers uninterrupted views across Walker Bay – you'll get the feeling of this from our satellite map of Ocean Eleven!
+There is a lovely swimming pool at Ocean Eleven where loungers offer uninterrupted views across Walker Bay; you'll get the feeling of this from our satellite map of Ocean Eleven!